facebook/facebook-ios-sdk/README.md

       sudo gem install cocoapods
       ```
       _We support any version of CocoaPods 1.0.1 or later._

+    - Update your local specs repo by running:
+      ```bash
+      pod repo update
+      ```
+      _This step is optional, if you updated the specs repo recently._

     - Add the following lines to your Podfile:

       ```ruby